hedcet/quickchart/PRIVACY.md

 **last updated:** 2025-07-13

-this document explains how we handle information for the `quickchart` open-source project, available at https://github.com/hedcet/quickchart.
+this policy covers the `quickchart` devvit app, an open-source project available at https://github.com/hedcet/quickchart.

-### information we collect
+### data we collect

-we do **not** collect any personally identifiable information (pii) from you. the software runs locally and does not send data to our servers, except as described below.
+we do **not** collect any personally identifiable information (pii).

+### third-party services

+this app uses the `quickchart.io` api to generate chart images. to do this, it sends non-personal, aggregated chart data (like labels and values) to their service. no pii is shared.

+for more details, see the [quickchart.io privacy policy](https://quickchart.io/privacy/).

 ### github interactions

-when you interact with this project on github (e.g., creating issues or pull requests), that activity is public and governed by github's own privacy policy.
+your interactions on github (e.g., creating issues or pull requests) are public and governed by github's privacy policy.

-### third-party services

-to render charts, this app uses the public `quickchart.io` api. we send aggregated, non-personal chart configuration data (such as chart labels and values) to their service, which returns a chart image. no personally identifiable information is sent.

-for more details, please review the [quickchart.io privacy policy](https://quickchart.io/privacy-policy/).

-### changes to this policy

-we may update this policy. any changes will be reflected in the "last updated" date.

-### contact us
+### contact

-for questions, please open an issue on our github repository or email linto.cet@gmail.com.
+for questions, please open an issue or email linto.cet@gmail.com.